microsoft/napajs/examples/tutorial/napa-runner/README.md

 # Napa runner
-Napa runner is a tool to run JavaScript with napa capability.
-It is implemented in C++ using napa API.
+Napa runner is an example to embed Napa.JS into a C++.
+It simply runs JavaScript with all Napa capability without Node dependency from command line.

 ## How to build
 1. Go to napajs root directory, run "node build.js embed" to build napa library for embeded mode.